 APPLICATION FEE

-The Immigration Office charges Immigration Tax listed below;
+The Immigration Office charges an Immigration Tax (government fee) as listed below:

 • [application submitted by 31 March 2025] 4,000 yen